dimitriye98/cmpe180b/queries.md

 - Filters the products based on a given condition
 - In this example, the products are filtered based on the manufacturer name "ZenTech" (which only produces CPUs), and for CPU Products with at least 4 Cores.
 - If the generated columns and indices were already created in `Readme.md`, then skip to only running the `SELECT` command at the end.
+- Through indexing, the number of rows visited is reduced from 1774 to 6.
 ```SQL
 -- SKIP THIS IF ALREADY CREATED
 -- Create stored generated columns manufacturer and category